Siege of Aleppo (1980): Al-Masharqah massacre

 On the morning of Eid al-Fitr, 11 August 1980, in response to another attack on a government patrol, Special Forces commander Hashem Mualla submitted orders for his men to surround the neighborhood of al-Masharqah, and ordered discharge of random people from their homes.
 These people were then marched to a nearby cemetery.
 Near the tomb of Ibrahim Hananu the units were ordered to fire, killing between 83 and 100 citizens, mostly children.
 Several hundred more were injured.
 Later, bulldozers buried the bodies, while some of them were still alive.
 Reinforcing the random nature of the selection process, some of those killed included Ba'ath party members, government workers, and other government supporters.

 Bustan Al-Qasr massacre

-The day after the Eid al-Fitr and the massacre in al-Masharqah neighborhood, the Third Armored Division occupied Aleppo and 35 citizens were taken from their homes and shot dead.
+The day after the Eid al-Fitr massacre in al-Masharqah neighborhood, the Third Armored Division occupied Aleppo and 35 citizens were taken from their homes and shot dead.